 |Difference||$1,546.60||This amount agrees to the total of category 1 & 2|

-The difference of $1,546.60 as identified in Step 1 has been reconciled.
-This difference is made up of levy transactions relating to levy collected but the building permit not yet issued (Category 1), and those where the levy has been collected and the building permit was issued after February 2014 (Category 2).
+The difference of $1,546.60, as identified in Step 1, has been reconciled.
+This difference is made up of levy transactions relating to Category 1 and Category 2.
 This can be clearly demonstrated by preparing a Levy Reconciliation Statement.

 Levy Reconciliation Worksheet for the month of February 2014